+Let me give you some advice.
 Just because I am going to be late sending my holiday cards this year, doesn’t mean you should be late sending yours!
-So, if you are procrastinating about which greeting card to buy, how to sign the cards or anything else about holiday card etiquette and best practices, I have you covered.
+So, if you are procrastinating about which greeting card to buy (for work colleagues, clients or customers), how to sign the cards or anything else about holiday card etiquette read this article.
+As usual, Your Office Mom has you covered.

 Whether you are sending cards to clients, co-workers or the boss, this is an excellent opportunity to show appreciation and thank others.
 Adding a handwritten personalized message to the card, instead of just signing your name sets you apart from the crowd.